- Army foundation:

 The Air Component has a high technicality of aircraft and the effectiveness of missions around the world.
 Their devices are used for air interdiction, targeted bombardments, air police, transportation of humanitarian aid, international training or support to the nation.
 Plans and helicopters operate where their presence is required.

 The Air Component has been active since October 2014 in the Middle East.
 Six F-16s supported ISAF land troops between September 2008 and October 2014 in Afghanistan.
-Six other F-16s participated in the defence of the civilians in 2011, victims of the authoritarian regime of Gaddafi.
-Also, C-130s can be deployed for the evacuation during serious local crises in Central Africa.
+Six other F-16s participated in the defence of the civilians in Libya in 2011, victims of the authoritarian regime of Gaddafi.
+Moreover, C-130s can be deployed for the evacuation during serious local crises in Central Africa.

 When the Baltic states joined NATO in March 2004, Belgium was the first country to protect their airspace as part of the Baltic Air Policing operations.
 Since then, Belgium has taken command seven times.
 Each mission lasts four months, monitoring the skies day and night.
 The Belgian F-16s carry out emergency interventions: they escort any aircraft without a flight plan until they leave the guarded zone.
 In 2020, Belgium deployed a detachment of four F-16s and some sixty soldiers at a base in Lithuania.